oracle/cloud-native-devops-workshop/touch-the-cloud/TouchTheCloud200.md

 ### Testing

 You are now ready to trigger your own process using the already deployed Mobile Application, as only backend configuration changed.

+From the Mobile Application created in Lab 100, create a new Quote, and then login in as Lisa again to see the created tasks.

+To see full flow, you can use the process owner (User01..10), then use the task tracking option to expedite to process through all the steps.
+Remember to refresh the page after each action.

 ---------
 *End of Lab 200*